NCSU-Libraries/vizstudio_presentations/README.md

 * A scene is a set of elements displayed at the same time in different positions around the room.
 Elements can be images, video, or native web content (HTML + Javascript + CSS).

+   > NOTE: Use of standalone audio content is planned but not yet supported.

 * Elements are arranged horizontally around the room according to a prescribed layout.

 * Layouts are built using a grid that divides the room into zones of equal widths.